Physics

 Studying this field will prepare you to contribute to major advances in technology now and in the future.

-- Gain practical skills in lab experiments, fieldwork, and computing.
-In our state- of-the-art facilities including a nano lab, super conduction magnet lab, cloud chamber, and cryogenics lab.
+• Lab experiments, fieldwork, and computing skills in our state-of-the-art facilities including a nano lab, super conduction magnet lab, cloud chamber, and cryogenics lab.

-- UC has contributed much to the global study of physics with alumnus like Ernest Rutherford and Beatrice Tinsley, with current research at UC including Medical Physics, Nanotechnology, and Cosmology.
+• UC has contributed much to the field with alumnus like Ernest Rutherford and Beatrice Tinsley, with current research including Medical Physics, Nanotechnology, and Cosmology.

 For the major in the Bachelor of Science, complete the following courses: